sonatype-nexus-community/scan-gradle-plugin/README.md

     useCache = true // true by default cacheDirectory = 'some/path' // by default it uses the user data directory (according to OS) cacheExpiration = 'PT12H' // 12 hours if omitted.
-It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String- colorEnabled = false // if true prints vulnerability description in color.
-By default is true. dependencyGraph = false // if true prints dependency graph showing direct/transitive dependencies.
-By default is false. proxyConfiguration { // extra configuration when running behind a proxy without direct internet access protocol = 'http' // can be 'http' (default) or 'https' host = 'proxy-host' // hostname for the proxy
+It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String- proxyConfiguration { // extra configuration when running behind a proxy without direct internet access protocol = 'http' // can be 'http' (default) or 'https' host = 'proxy-host' // hostname for the proxy